syncthing/docs/users/untrusted.rst

     </folder>

-There is no specific configuration required on the untrusted devices; they will simply accept the encrypted as is.
+There is no specific configuration required on the untrusted devices; they will simply accept the encrypted data as is.